 The UK has always been home to a remarkable number of Finns and since Finland joined the EU in 1995 this number has only increased as people have relocated for work or study.
 It has been estimated that over 20 000 Finns live in the UK – most of them in Greater London.

-Support for Finnish businesses trading in or hoping to expand to British markets is also easily available: Finpro, the Finland Trade Centre, helps Finnish SMEs go international, encourages foreign direct investment in Finland and promotes travel to Finland.
+Support for Finnish businesses trading in or hoping to expand to British markets is also easily available: Business Finland helps Finnish SMEs go international, encourages foreign direct investment in Finland and promotes travel to Finland.
 The Finnish-British Chamber of Commerce (FBCC), on the other hand, is committed to providing members with excellent opportunities for intelligent networking through exclusive business and social events.

 Last but not least, the Finnish Institute in London actively promotes Finnish culture and scientific expertise in the UK.